Truemedia/Regeneration-Primer/README.md

 * Git clone this repo to wherever you want to place it
 * Set browser to file://LocationOfThisSoftwareFolder/index.html

-#### Also if your are modifying this locally, you may want to also do the following (to make development easier, and use the application offline)

-* Download the git repo and make sure submodules are loaded (git submodule init)

-* Make sure KnockoutJS is built (cd into software directory and run 'dependencies/knockout/build/build.sh')

-* Make sure javascript is enabled and enjoy

 ## This is the documentation for Regen Primer, A moddable game software for client and/or server based HTML5 games.
 MIT licensed and open to modification on any basis

 Games based on this software: